meyer-nils/torch-fem/README.md

-# torch-fem: differentiable linear elastic finite elements
+# torch-fem: differentiable finite elements in PyTorch

-Simple finite element assemblers for linear elasticity with PyTorch.
-The advantage of using PyTorch is the ability to efficiently compute sensitivities and use them in structural optimization.
+Simple finite element assemblers for small-deformation mechanics with PyTorch.
+The advantage of using PyTorch is the ability to efficiently compute sensitivities and use them in optimization tasks.

+## Features
+- Elements
+  - 1D: Bar (linear)
+  - 2D: Quadrilateral (linear & quadratic) and triangle (linear & quadratic)
+  - 3D: Hexahedron (linear & quadratic) and tetrahedron (linear & quadratic)
+  - Shell: Flat-facet triangle (linear)
+- Material models
+  - Isotropic linear elasticity
+  - Orthotropic linear elasticity
+  - Isotropic plane-stress and plane-stain elasticity
+  - Orthotropic plane-stress elasticity
+  - Isotropic plasticity
+  - Isotropic plane-stress plasticity

 ## Basic examples
 The subdirectory `examples->basic` contains a couple of Jupyter Notebooks demonstrating the use of torch-fem for trusses, planar problems, shells and solids.